Spondias: As food

 About 10 species of Spondias bear edible fruits and have been domesticated for fruit production.
 These fruits are also consumed by herbivorous mammals such as deer.

 In the Western Ghats of Karnataka flower buds and tender fruits are used in pickle preparation.
 In Thai cuisine both the fruits and the tender leaves are eaten.
 In Odisha its called ambada, the fruit is used as a souring agent in curries.

-Selected species
+Species

 As of January 2024, Plants of the World online accepts 18 species: